alingom/loan-prediction-app/README.md

-## ML-Model-Flask-Deployment
-This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API
+### Problem Definition

+The loan prediction problem consists of building a supervised machine learning model that predicts whether a loan application should be **approved or rejected** based on an applicant's demographic, financial, and loan-related attributes.
+Formally, it is a **binary classification problem**, where the target variable indicates loan approval status (Loan_Status: Yes/No).

+### Motivation (African Context)

+In many African countries, financial institutions face challenges such as:

+- Limited access to credit for individuals and small businesses

+- High default risk due to informal income sources

+- Manual and subjective loan approval processes

+An automated loan prediction system helps:

+- Improve financial inclusion by enabling fairer credit decisions

+- Reduce human bias and operational costs

+- Support microfinance institutions and banks in making data-driven lending decisions, especially in underbanked populations

+Such models are particularly valuable in African contexts where credit history data may be scarce and alternative features must be leveraged effectively.

+### Dataset Description

+The dataset contains information about loan applicants and their loan approval outcomes.
+It includes **demographic, financial, and loan-specific features.**

+Key characteristics:

+- **Source:** Kaggle – Loan Prediction Problem Dataset

+- **Target variable:** Loan_Status (Approved / Not Approved)

+- **Feature types:**

+    - Demographic: Gender, Marital Status, Education, Dependents

+    - Financial: ApplicantIncome, CoapplicantIncome, Credit_History

+    - Loan-related: LoanAmount, Loan_Amount_Term, Property_Area

+The dataset includes both **categorical and numerical variables**, requiring preprocessing steps such as encoding and missing value handling.

-### Prerequisites
+### Proposed Method

-You must have Scikit Learn, Pandas (for Machine Leraning Model) and Flask (for API) installed.
+The proposed approach follows a standard machine learning pipeline:

+1. **Data preprocessing**

+    - Handling missing values

+    - Encoding categorical variables

+    - Feature scaling (if required)

+2. **Exploratory Data Analysis (EDA)**

+    - Understanding feature distributions

+    - Identifying relationships between features and loan approval

+3. **Model training**

+    - Applying classification algorithms such as Logistic Regression, Decision Trees, or Random Forests

+    - Training on historical loan data

+4. **Model evaluation**

+    - Using metrics such as accuracy, precision, recall, and confusion matrix

+5. **Fairness Analysis and Tests**

+    - Analyzing model predictions across sensitive attributes such as gender and marital status and by identifying potential biases in approval outcomes

+The final model is used to predict loan approval outcomes for new applicants based on learned patterns in the data.

 ### Project Structure
-This project has four major parts :
+This project has three major parts :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code for our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
 2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+3. templates - This folder contains the HTML template to allow user to enter loan detail and displays the predicted loan.

 ### Running the project
-1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+1. Create the machine learning model by running below command -
 ```
 python model.py
 ```